Written by Steven Moffat. Part 2 of the two-part finale to Series 8.

 While Missy teleports out, the Doctor is thrown out into the open sky along with the TARDIS, and only survives by making a controlled dive towards his ship mid-fall.
 Seb (who turns out to be an AI interface) looks on in admiration.
 Missy wearily disintegrates him, mid-squee.

 Down on Earth, Danny reveals that he can only access the hivemind once he's converted; the Doctor knows that he has no choice but to turn on Danny's emotional inhibitor forever.
-He can't bring himself to do it, and Clara takes up his screwdriver and performs the act herself.
+He can't bring himself to do it, and Clara takes the sonic and performs the act herself.

 The Mistress joins them in the graveyard, in grand style, and reveals her plan... the rain will kill all humans on Earth, then convert them into more Cybermen.
 And the Cyberman troops are meant for the Doctor.
 He can use it to win every war, to liberate all the slaves in Dalek camps across the universe, to settle every dispute in his favour.
 She wants to see him lead an army, wants to make him admit that he's Not So Different and just like her, that he needs to feel in charge.
 Because she just wants her old friend back.
 The Doctor, suddenly understanding, finds in her words the answer to his question: is he a good man?
 He gets down on his knees for her and kissing her, very gently, in thanks, he explains to her that he isn't.
 And he's not a bad man either.
 Or a general.
 Or a president.
 Or a hero.
 He's just an idiot with a box and a screwdriver, helping, learning.